darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 14.3 - Troubleshooting

+* If reconnect takes a long time you may need to re-pair the controller (See [14.1](#141---first-pairing))
-To reset the controller hold the Stadia button for 10 seconds.
+* To reset the controller hold the Stadia button for 10 seconds.

 If you still have troubles with Stadia Controller, check the official [FAQ](https://support.google.com/stadia/answer/13067284) and [troubleshooting tips](https://support.google.com/stadia/answer/9584135) for more instructions.